Richard Stika: Priesthood

 Stika was ordained to the priesthood at the Cathedral of St. Louis in St. Louis by Archbishop John L. May on December 14, 1985, for the Archdiocese of St. Louis.
 After his ordination, Stika served as an associate pastor of Mary Queen of Peace Parish in Webster Groves, Missouri, until 1991.
 In 1991, He was appointed spiritual director of the Catholic Youth Organization chapter in the archdiocese and associate director of the Office of Vocations.
 Stika was named in 1991 as an associate pastor at St. Paul Parish in Fenton, Missouri.
 The next year, he was assigned to Cathedral of St. Louis Parish as an associate pastor, holding that position until 1994.

 From 1994 to 2004, Stika served as chancellor of the archdiocese.
 During this period, he also served as private secretary and master of ceremonies to Archbishop Justin Rigali (from 1994 to 1997), vicar general and vicar for religious (from 1997 to 2004), and as a member of the College of Consultors (from 1997 to 2009).
 Stika coordinated Pope John Paul II's visit to St. Louis in 1999.

 Named vicar for priests in 2002, Stika served as both pastor of Annunziata Parish in Ladue, Missouri, and episcopal vicar for Child and Youth Protection from 2004 to 2009.

 Bishop of Knoxville

 On January 12, 2009, Stika was appointed bishop of Knoxville by Pope Benedict XVI.
 He was ordained on March 19, 2009, by Rigali, with Archbishop Joseph Kurtz and Bishop Robert Shaheen serving as co-consecrators, at the Knoxville Convention Center in Knoxville.
 Stika selected as his episcopal motto: Iesu Confido In Te ("Jesus, I Trust in You").

 Possessing bi-ritual faculties, Stika was able to celebrate the West Syriac Rite Holy Qurbono according to the recension of the Maronite Church, an Eastern Catholic Church in full communion with the pope.
 He was a member of the Knights of Columbus and the Order of the Holy Sepulchre.
-He is a fan of the St. Louis Cardinals baseball team.
-He is a close friend of Cardinal Rigali and considered the latter's protégé.
+He was a fan of the St. Louis Cardinals baseball team.
+He was a close friend of Cardinal Rigali and considered the latter's protégé.